 BAD will be the owner of the data that emerge from the study.
-The study co-ordinator will report on a quarterly basis to such committees or sub-committees that BAD deems appropriate.
+The BADBIR Programme Manager will report on a quarterly basis to such committees or sub-committees that BAD deems appropriate.
 The membership of the DMC will be subject to the approval of BAD.